December Release of AutoPi - Torque app support, DBC file upload, improved CAN Analyzer and sleep timer management

 Import DBC, KCD, ArXML, Sym and CDD files:

 CAN Messages can contain several data values and signals and it can be hard to try manually decode the data.
 Now AutoPi dashboard has the ability to upload DBC, KCD, ArXML, Sym and CDD files, so it makes it easier and faster to develop new functionalities for your car, importing the specifications from well-known sources.

 For those who are trying to debug or develop new features on their AutoPi, sleep timer may have caused some trouble, that is why we have now added new support for displaying and postponing sleep timer so it is easier for you to control and manage when your device goes to sleep.
 It leaves more time to focus on development.

 Our dashboard management now gives you extra control over the visibility of pending changes for your device.
-We’ve added a nice new area for you to monitor and view all changes not synced to your device yet, making it easier to understand the behaviour of your device.
-We also added new capabilities to sync all your pending changes at once to make it easier for you to keep track of everything.
+We’ve added a nice new area for you to monitor and view all changes not synced to your device yet, making it easier to understand the behavior of your device.